 The Ministry of Environmental Protection of the Republic of Serbia (specifically the Institute for Nature Conservation of Serbia) is responsible for proposing legislature concerning environmental protection and environmental policy and monitors implementation.
 The Ministry of Science, Technological development and Innovation proposes laws on Science and Research, including funding policy.
 The Ministry of Health of the Republic of Serbia is responsible for policy and proposing legislature on regulating medical waste.
 The Veterinary Directorate of the Ministry of Agriculture, Forestry and Water Management proposes policy and legislature on prevention of epidemics, managing animal waste (including carcasses) and animal welfare and monitors implementation.
 The Ministry of Labor, Veterans and Social Policy proposes legislature on worker's rights and safety in the workplace and monitors implementation.
+The other relevant institutions for this project are: Institute for Nature Conservation of Vojvodina Province.
 The roles of SROs in the context of the ESMP are provided in the table with mitigation measures planned.